Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 One of them is the Starbucks College Achievement Plan (SCAP).

-Starbucks employees who haven’t gone to college but wish to do so can apply for this program and have Starbucks pay for their college tuition at Arizona State University (ASU).
+Starbucks employees who haven’t attended college but wish to do so can apply for this program, which allows Starbucks to cover their college tuition at Arizona State University (ASU).

 Those who successfully complete their studies through SCAP usually embroider a mortarboard on their aprons.

-Starbucks doesn’t force its employees to only study programs like economy or marketing (which would benefit the business).
+Starbucks doesn’t force its employees to only study programs like economics or marketing (which would benefit the business).

-It allows successful SCAP applicants to choose any online course offered at ASU that they are interested in.
+It allows successful SCAP applicants to choose any online course offered at ASU that interests them.

 What Starbucks employees wear under their aprons